NeTO:Neural Reconstruction of Transparent Objects with Self-Occlusion Aware Refraction-Tracing: Related Work

-Recently, data-driven based methods have shown remarkable achievements in estimating the depth and normal maps of transparent objects~\cite{stets2019single,sajjan2020clear,li2020through}.
-Li~\etal~\cite{li2020through} first predict the rough geometry of the transparent objects and then leverage Pointnet++~\cite{qi2017pointnet++} to further refine the rough geometry.
-However, due to the domain gap between the synthetic data and real data, Li~\etal~\cite{li2020through} fail to reconstruct real objects that are unseen in its training dataset.
-More recently, Bemana~\etal~\cite{bemana2022eikonal} leverage NeRF for novel view synthesis of transparent objects and show good performance to render novel views.
+Recently, data-driven-based methods have shown remarkable achievements in estimating the depth and normal maps of transparent objects~\cite{li2020through,sajjan2020clear,stets2019single}.
+Li~\etal~\cite{li2020through} first predicted the rough geometry of the transparent objects and then leveraged Pointnet++~\cite{qi2017pointnet++} to further refine the rough geometry.
+However, due to the domain gap between the synthetic and real data, Li~\etal~\cite{li2020through} failed to reconstruct real objects unseen in its training dataset.
+More recently, Bemana~\etal~\cite{bemana2022eikonal} leveraged NeRF for novel view synthesis of transparent objects and showed good performance to render novel views.
 However, since it targets novel view synthesis rather than reconstruction, it's difficult to extract reliable geometry from the method.
-Different from the above methods, We leverage volume rendering to simulate the refraction-tracing path for geometry optimization.
+Unlike the above methods, We leverage volume rendering to simulate the refraction-tracing path for geometry optimization.